gismo141/homebridge-server/README.md

 }
 ```

-and launch Homebridge via:
+and the call will be:

 ```Bash
 homebridge -D -U /home/pi/.homebridge > /home/pi/.homebridge/output.log 2>&1 &
 ```

-By issueing this command, the output of Homebridge will be written to the file `/home/pi/.homebridge/output.log` and you should be able to view it in your browser.
+By issueing the above command, the output of Homebridge will be written to the file `/home/pi/.homebridge/output.log` and you should be able to view it in your browser by clicking on the Log-Button on the webpage.

 ![Log File](log_file.png)

-##### Backup of your Configuration
+#### Backup of your Configuration

 If you want to backup your configuration, just hit the Backup-button in the menubar of the webpage.
 The configuration will be saved at the same location of your original configuration but with an `.bak` extension.